Blatko1/fake-space/README.md

 - [ ] Add a portal gun
 - [ ] Add special tiles through which the player would fall to their demise
 - [ ] Add a UI
+- [ ] Improve the raycasting algorithm by avoiding drawing background unseen objects
-- [ ] Switch rendering to CPU only or utilize compute shaders
+- [ ] Switch rendering to CPU only or utilize compute/fragment shaders